Wood smoked barbecued chicken & vegetable green curry

 100g green curry Payst

-3g kaffir lime leaves, torn a little to release their flavour
+3g kaffir lime leaves, torn to release their flavour

 200ml chicken stock